 Ropes & Gray Names New Partners

 Ropes & Gray LLP is pleased to announce that the following attorneys have become partners of the firm: John (Jack) M. Creedon, Isabel K.R.
-Dische, Jason Freedman, Deborah Kantar Gardner, Mark Gurevich, Aaron Katz, Peter Laybourn, Michael Roh, Melissa S. Rones and Carrie A. Simons.
+Dische, Jason Freedman, Deborah Kantar Gardner, Mark Gurevich, Aaron Katz, Peter Laybourn, Michael Roh and Melissa S. Rones.
 Ropes & Gray is also pleased to announce that Louis E. Fogel and Stuart W. Yothers have been named counsel of the firm.

 “I am delighted to confirm the promotion of 12 such high caliber lawyers,” said Brad Malt, chairman of Ropes & Gray.
 “Each and every one of them has served clients with outstanding service and dedication, and I am confident they will continue to help clients find success for years to come.”